 Past Experiences Said I Should Be Scared

 At this point, I was absolutely terrified.
 I knew that this was an important step in my journey.
-But let’s be honest, the idea of working with personal trainer still scared the crap out of me.
+But let’s be honest, the idea of working with a personal trainer still scared the crap out of me.

 Once, about 5 years prior, I had received 3 free sessions with a personal trainer when I signed up for a new gym membership.
 This guy was like the personal trainers you see in movies.
 He didn’t want to hear excuses, and he didn’t care what my current fitness level was.